 “There were present at that season some that told him of the Galilaeans, whose blood Pilate had mingled with their sacrifices.
 2- And Jesus answering said unto them, Suppose ye that these Galilaeans were sinners above all the Galilaeans, because they suffered such things?
 3- I tell you, Nay: but, except ye repent, ye shall all likewise perish.
 4- Or those eighteen, upon whom the tower in Siloam fell, and slew them, think ye that they were sinners above all men that dwelt in Jerusalem?
 5- I tell you, Nay: but, except ye repent, ye shall all likewise perish.” -Luke 13:1-5 (KJV)

-Scriptures emphasize and underline the importance of repentance because it is necessary for changing our attitudes and our life.
+Scriptures emphasize and underline the importance of repentance because it is necessary for changing our attitudes, behaviors and essentially our whole life.
 We must be willing to change otherwise God is not willing to forgive our sins according to scripture.
 Some other scriptural examples of the Lord forgiving us if and when we repent are found in Ezekiel 33:10-20, Isaiah 55:6-7, Jeremiah 6:16-30 & 26:3, Acts 3:19.

 You see, confessing your sin is only part of the requirement for receiving God’s forgiveness.
 2 Peter 3:9, says that God doesn’t want anyone to perish but all to come to repentance.
 And Acts 3:19 states “Repent therefore and be converted, that your sins may be blotted out, so that times of refreshing may come from the presence of the Lord” Acts 8:22 further says, “Repent therefore of this your wickedness, and pray God if perhaps the thought of your heart may be forgiven you“